 Battlefields at Risk

-The Register of Historic Battlefields includes 46 sites where the most important military battles on English soil took place.
-These were often dramatic turning points in English history, places where fortunes and dynasties changed.
+The Register of Historic Battlefields includes 47 sites where the most important military confrontations on English soil took place.
+Battles were often dramatic turning points in English history, ending dynasties and ushering in new regimes.

 The current situation